thestackshack/cim/README.md

 Now when we use the `--stage=dev` command line option, our stack name will be 'base-dev' and our param1 will be 'dev-param'.
 Any field can be overridden.

 ## opt
-You can reference any other field in the config file and use it in a variable.
+You can reference any cli option and use it in a variable.

+For example, we use the `profile` cli option in this command below: `cim stack-up --profile=bluefin`
 ```
 version: 0.1
 stack: